Jacob-DeCrane/event-flows/docs/introduction.md

-# Introduction to EventFlow
+# Introduction to EventFlows

-## What is EventFlow?
+## What is EventFlows?

-EventFlow is a framework-agnostic TypeScript library for building event-sourced applications using Domain-Driven Design principles.
+EventFlows is a framework-agnostic TypeScript library for building event-sourced applications using Domain-Driven Design principles.
 It provides the building blocks for CQRS and Event Sourcing without coupling to any specific web framework, allowing you to use it with Express, Fastify, AWS Lambda, Azure Functions, or plain Node.js.

-## Why EventFlow?
+## Why EventFlows?

-EventFlow was designed to bring enterprise-grade event sourcing patterns to TypeScript applications without framework lock-in.
-Unlike other event sourcing libraries that require specific frameworks or decorators, EventFlow uses plain TypeScript interfaces and classes that work anywhere.
+EventFlows was designed to bring enterprise-grade event sourcing patterns to TypeScript applications without framework lock-in.
+Unlike other event sourcing libraries that require specific frameworks or decorators, EventFlows uses plain TypeScript interfaces and classes that work anywhere.

 ### Key Features